Dog Poop Color Guide: What Each Color Means & When to Call the Vet

 - Dietary changes: New food, table scraps, or high-fat diets can create more pungent odors

-- Malabsorption issues: If food isn’t digesting properly, poop can smell sulfuric or rotten (think pancreas problems or bacterial imbalances)
+- Malabsorption issues: If food isn’t being digested properly, poop can smell sulfuric or rotten (think pancreas problems or bacterial imbalances)

 - Parasites or infections: Giardia, C. diff, and other gut bugs can create stinky, greasy, or slimy stool